Does your sales team have a video sales strategy? If you don’t—why not?

 To test video’s effectiveness, try rolling it out to one particular team, or even just a few individuals, and see how it alters their performance compared to the rest of the organization.

 Business development managers can see how video influences responses and meetings booked.
-Sales managers and customer success managers can view win rates, renewal rates, and even measure the dollar-value video adds to pipeline and revenue.
+Sales and customer success managers can view win and renewal rates and even measure the dollar value that video adds to sales pipeline and revenue.

-Sales enablement organizations also benefit.
-They can see which videos work best at each stage and advise sales reps accordingly.
+Organizations focused on sales enablement can see which videos work best at each stage of the sales process and advise sales reps accordingly.

-Team-wide video usage elevates it from a tactic to a strategy that builds upon itself.
-Team-wide use helps everyone earn more mindshare, spend more time selling, and improve quicker.
-And if a combination like that doesn’t help you crush quota, what will?
+Team-wide video usage elevates it from a mere tactic to a fully-fledged sales strategy that builds upon itself.
+Video helps everyone earn more mindshare, spend more time selling, and prove their success.
+And if a combination like that doesn’t help your team crush their quotas (like this one SDR did), what will?